ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 | Public SSH Key| | |
 {: caption="Table 1. install-config.yaml file parameters" caption-side="top"}

-Using the following install-config.yaml file, update it using your deployment details from the previous table:
+Using the following install-config.yaml file shown in the figure, update it using your deployment details from the previous table:

 1. Update the base domain name.
 2. Update the metadata name with the OpenShift cluster name.